Child Care: Child Care Guide

-Licensed Family/Group Home Child Care: A family child care provider cares for up to 6 unrelated children in his or her home.
+Licensed Family/Group Home Child Care: A family child care provider cares for up to 6 unrelated children in her home.
 A group provider has up to 12 children and must have an assistant if there are more than 6 children or more than 2 infants and/or 4 toddlers.

 In-Home Care: A provider is hired to care for the children of one or more families in a child's own home.
 This option includes au pairs and nannies.